Debt Division Attorneys Morris County, NJ

 At Jacobs Berger, our attorneys see the divorce process as a way to amicably and cooperatively resolve any existing debt issues that may have existed in our clients’ marriages.
 We approach this process as an opportunity to build a new, strong financial foundation for the future.
 This unique and dynamic method has led to successful resolutions of equitable distribution of assets and of debt for our clients in local New Jersey communities such as Randolph, Morristown, Madison, Denville, East Hanover, Dover, Rockaway, and all of Morris County.

-To speak with one of our qualified divorce attorneys today, please contact us online or call our Morristown office by dialing (973) 718-7705 for a confidential and comprehensive case assessment regarding your divorce, your division of assets, and your debt.
+To speak with one of our qualified divorce attorneys today, please contact us online or call our Morristown office by dialing (973) 718-7705 for a confidential and comprehensive Strategic Planning Session regarding your divorce, your division of assets, and your debt.